imperva/imperva-snapshot-cli/README.md

 # ImpervaSnapshot CLI

-ImpervaSnapshot™ CLI is a Command Line tool designed to interact with ImpervaSnapshot™.
+Imperva Snapshot™ CLI is a Command Line tool designed to interact with Imperva Snapshot™.
-ImpervaSnapshot™ is a free, fast and easy-to use cloud data security posture assessment service for Amazon RDS managed databases.
+Imperva Snapshot™ is a free, fast and easy-to use cloud data security posture assessment service for Amazon RDS managed databases.
-ImpervaSnapshot™ will deliver a detailed assessment report to your email with these findings:
+Imperva Snapshot™ will deliver a detailed assessment report to your email with these findings:

 - Misconfiguration & Bad Practices - Reviews cloud environment settings and database-specific configurations
 - Known Vulnerabilities - Identifies and catalogs database vulnerabilities according to publicly disclosed CVEs